Khel Now logo

 Spurs are enduring one of the worst seasons of their history.

-With Tottenham Hotspur now sitting in 16th place in the Premier League and only five points above the relegation zone, Thomas Frank is in a very precarious situation.
+With Tottenham Hotspur now sitting in 16th place in the Premier League and only five points above the relegation zone, Thomas Frank has been sacked.

 In light of this, we have evaluated the five most well-known managers whose contracts expire this summer according to their likelihood of taking over as Tottenham Hotspur’s manager in the near future.